The Shakespeare sonnets play an essential rôle in my poetry world. Those 154 classic sonnets masterfully dramatize truth, beauty, and love.

-While this speaker knows that through language evolution sometime in future his tropes may lose their special nuances, still he remains convinced that their agelessness will compare well with the seasons that change constantly.
+While the speaker in sonnet 104 from the classic Shakespeare 154-sonnet sequence knows that through language evolution sometime in future his tropes may lose their special nuances, he still remains convinced that their agelessness will compare well with the seasons that change constantly.

 To me, fair friend, you never can be old